TaliaferroLab/LABRAT/README.md

 python LABRAT.py --mode makeTFfasta --gff <genomegff> --genomefasta <genome sequence in fasta format> --lasttwoexons
 ```

-This will create a database that stores information about the gff.
+This will create a database that stores information about the gff using [gffutils](https://daler.github.io/gffutils/index.html).
 Initial creation of this database can take up to an hour, but it is written to disk so that it does not have to be created in future runs.

 The option ```--lasttwoexons``` is optional, but recommended.
 If included, it tells LABRAT to only consider the last two exons of transcripts for future quantification.
 This may be important because it removes assumptions present in the GFF file about relationships between alternative splicing outcomes happening early in a transcript and polyA site choice.